MichaelCurrin/learn-to-code/Scripting languages/Python/README.md

 ### Install addition Python versions

-For managing multiple versions of Python which are all installed, use the `pyenv` tool.
+For managing multiple versions of Python which are all installed, install and use the `pyenv` tool.

 - [pyenv/pyenv](https://github.com/pyenv/pyenv) on Github.

+### Python 2

 Example usage for Python 2, if you _really_ need to use it: